Flafla2/Vive-Teleporter/Assets/SteamVR/readme.txt

 Events:

-SteamVR_Camera fires off several events.
-These can be handled by registering for them through
+SteamVR fires off several events.
+These can be handled by registering for them through SteamVR_Events.<EventType>.Listen.
-SteamVR_Utils.Event.Listen.
 Be sure to remove your handler when no longer needed.
-The best pattern is to
-Listen and Remove in OnEnable and OnDisable respectively.
+The best pattern is to Listen and Remove in OnEnable and OnDisable respectively.

-"initializing" - This event is sent when the hmd's tracking status changes to or from Unitialized.
+Initializing - This event is sent when the hmd's tracking status changes to or from Unitialized.

-"calibrating" - This event is sent when starting or stopping calibration with the new state.
+Calibrating - This event is sent when starting or stopping calibration with the new state.

-"out_of_range" - This event is sent when losing or reacquiring absolute positional tracking.
+OutOfRange - This event is sent when losing or reacquiring absolute positional tracking.
 This will never fire for the Rift DK1 since it does not have positional tracking.
 For camera based trackers, this happens when the hmd exits and enters the camera's view.

-"device_connected" - This event is sent when devices are connected or disconnected.
+DeviceConnected - This event is sent when devices are connected or disconnected.
 The device index is passed as the first argument, and the connected status (true / false) as the second argument.

-Feel free to leverage this system to fire off events of your own.
-SteamVR_Utils.Event.Send takes any number
-of parameters, and passes them on to all registered callbacks.

-A helper class has been included called SteamVR_Status which leverages these events to display hmd status to
-the user.
-Examples of this can be found in the example scene.
-SteamVR_StatusText specifically, leverages this functionality to wrap up GUIText display, overriding SetAlpha.

 Keybindings (if using the [Status] prefab):